Skip to article frontmatterSkip to article content

 In PollEverywhere during lecture, correctly answer all questions.

-On your own after class, apply what you learned in the homework and project.
+On your own after class, apply concepts in the programming practice and homework.

 In Gradescope, submit your completed Homework assignment for the week.

-During certain class meetings, complete the quest (quick test) to show what you’ve learned.
+During some classes, complete the quest (quick test) to show what you’ve learned.

 On paper, complete a 30-minute quest individually before reworking it with a group.

-At the end of the quarter, complete the paper final exam, which reassesses course concepts.
+At the end of the quarter, complete the final exam, which reassesses concepts.

 Encouraged